-- 1. 4-H membership is open to youth in grades 3-12 and abides by all rules and regulations of the Dearborn County 4-H program. - 2.
 The Indiana 4-H Youth Development program year is October 1 to September 30 annually.

-Individual 4-H enrollment is an annual process attained by completing individual 4-H enrollment via the 4-H Online enrollment process.
-Statewide 4-H Online enrollment occurs annually beginning October 1. - 3.
-Dearborn County 4-H enrollment target date is prior to January 15.
+- Individual 4-H enrollment is an annual process attained by completing individual 4-H enrollment via the 4-H Online enrollment process. - Dearborn County 4-H enrollment target date is prior to January 15.
 4-H enrollment deadline for members planning to exhibit at the 4-H summer fair is May 15.
-Please note: No project changes (dropping or adding projects) after May 15. - 4.
-Youth may become a 4-H member when they enter the third grade and may continue their membership through the completion of grade twelve.
-Each individual may continue membership for a maximum of ten (10) consecutive years.
+Please note: No project changes (dropping or adding projects) after May 15.

+Mini 4-H